INTRODUCTION OF COMPUTER NETWORK PROGRAM

 Computer Network Architecture

-Computer Architecture is a design in which all computers in a computer network are organized.
+A Computer Architecture is a design in which all computers in a computer network are organized.
 A architecture defines how the computers should get connected to get the maximum advantages of a computer network such as better response time, security, scalability etc. The two most popular computer architectures are P2P (Peer to Peer) and Client-Server architecture.

 Peer to Peer Architecture